 If the complaint is jointly about the chair and vice-chair, the entire governing board or the majority of the governing board, a committee of independent governors will hear the complaint.
-They will be sourced from the trustee board of The Queensmill Multi Academy Trust.
+They will be sourced from the trustee board.

-8. Referring complaints on completion of the College procedure
+8. Referring complaints on completion of the College procedure procedure